Earthquake Barbarian Endgame Build Guide

 - Mantle of Mountain's Fury turns our Hammer of the Ancients into a detonation device and allows us to lean into the "HotaQuake" style of play.
 Once this item is acquired, the priority becomes blowing up our active Earthquakes for huge bursts of explosive damage.

 - Fists of Fate, when rolled well, is a 50% damage multiplier on average and provides a lot of good stats along with it.
-The Lucky Hit-based Crowd Controls are great for locking down enemies and staggering Bosses.
-The high amount of Lucky Hit Chance this item provides also ensures we have good uptime on any ability or effect that relies on it.

 - Don't use this item if it is rolled poorly.
-The Unique effect is the most important (aim for 280%+), but consider the other stats as well (Critical Strike Chance in particular, as it can roll as low as 0.1%).
+The Unique effect is the most important (aim for 280%+), but consider the other stats as well (usually Critical Strike Chance in particular, as it can roll as low as 0.1%).
 Legendary Gloves with Strength and an Offensive Aspect like Elements are solid placeholders, and in some cases they are just the better option.

 This is the final version of the build's progression, including all regular Unique items, Mythic Uniques, Legendary Aspects, Temper mods and Masterworking, leaving you with a great all-rounder build for all content in the game.
 Additional variants use this as a baseline to optimize around certain activities.